rouroulike/clash/clash-as-a-daemon.md

 # Preface
-Clash is meant to be run in the background.
-Unfortunately, there's currently no elegant way to implement daemons with Golang.
+Clash is meant to be run in the background, there's currently no way to implement daemons elegantly with Golang.
 We can daemonize Clash with third-party tools.

 # systemd
 Copy Clash binary to `/usr/local/bin` and configuration files to `/etc/clash`: